TimCane/ai.timcane/src/content/commands/01-initial-setup.md

 # The Beginning of Our AI Journey

 Hey there! 👋 Let me tell you about how this project started.
-It began with a simple yet ambitious idea: what if we created an entire portfolio website through conversation with AI?
+It began with a simple yet ambitious idea: what if we created an entire website through conversation with AI?
 Not just the code, but every single decision, from architecture to design to content.

 ## The Initial Conversation

 The journey started with a straightforward request: "Let's create an Astro.build website entirely with AI."
 We decided to use a modern tech stack including Node SSR, Tailwind, Markdown, and ReactJS.
-The vision was clear - we wanted to create the best possible portfolio website while documenting every step of our AI collaboration.
+The vision was clear - we wanted to create the best possible website while documenting every step of our AI collaboration.

 ## Design Decisions